5 Ways to Appropriately Say “You” in Japanese

 In Japanese, saying “you” can mean everything from “my beloved spouse” to “worthless piece of trash,” depending on the specific word you choose.

-Below is a quick guide to the meanings of five different ways to say “you” in Japanese so that you do not end up on the wrong side of whoever you are talking to.
+Take a look at my quick guide to the meanings of five different ways to say “you” in Japanese, so that you do not end up on the wrong side of whoever you are talking to (like calling your boss “darling”).

 Contents